Republicans Win Control of Senate, Make Gains in House

-Republicans won control of the U.S. Senate with victories in West Virginia and Ohio on Tuesday, ensuring Donald Trump's party will control at least one chamber of Congress next year.
+Republicans won control of the Senate with victories in Montana, Ohio and West Virginia on Wednesday, ensuring Donald Trump's party will control at least one chamber of Congress next year.

-Republicans also posted early gains as they battled to retain control of the House of Representatives.
+Republicans were set to hold a majority of at least 52-48 in the U.S. Senate and had added three seats to their 220-212 House of Representatives majority, though with 51 of the 435 races yet uncalled, final control of the lower chamber was unclear.

+If Republicans ultimately prevail in the House, they would be in a position to dictate the agenda in Washington, D.C., helping Trump deliver on his promise to slash taxes and restrict immigration, for at least the next two years until the 2026 midterm elections.

-But Tuesday's results ensured Republicans would be able to help Trump appoint conservative judges and other government personnel if he wins the presidential race, or block much of Democrat Kamala Harris's agenda if she prevails.
+The results also ensured Republicans in the Senate would be able to help Trump appoint conservative judges and other government personnel.

-Republican Jim Justice was projected to win an open Senate seat in West Virginia shortly after polls closed, taking over the seat previously held by Joe Manchin, a Democrat-turned-independent.
-In Ohio, Republican Bernie Moreno was projected to defeat incumbent Democrat Sherrod Brown.
-Those two victories ensured Republicans will hold at least a 51-49 majority in the Senate, with further gains possible as results in other competitive races come in.
+Republican Tim Sheehy unseated Democrat Senator Jon Tester in Montana and Republican West Virginia Governor Jim Justice won an open Senate seat in the state shortly after polls closed, taking over the seat previously held by Joe Manchin, a Democrat-turned-independent.
+In Ohio, Republican Bernie Moreno was projected to defeat third-term incumbent Democrat Sherrod Brown.

+Republicans stood a chance to widen their Senate majority further, as their candidates were leading Democrat incumbents in Pennsylvania and Nevada.

+Regardless, Republicans will not secure the 60-vote majority needed to advance most legislation in the chamber.

 Republicans also won several races that could allow them to expand their 220-212 majority in the House, though the final outcome may not be known for days.

-They won a Democratic-held district in Pennsylvania that includes Scranton, Democratic President Joe Biden's hometown, and picked up seats from Democrats in North Carolina, where they had redrawn district lines to their advantage.
+They won a Democrat-held district in Pennsylvania that includes Scranton, President Joe Biden's hometown, and picked up seats from Democrats in North Carolina, where they had redrawn district lines to their advantage, with another victory in Michigan.

-Democrats now need to flip at least six seats to take control of the 435-seat chamber.
+Democrats now need to flip at least seven seats to take control of the 435-seat chamber.
+But their opportunities to do so were gradually diminishing, as Republican incumbents won competitive reelection races in Colorado, Iowa, New Jersey and Virginia.

 In Delaware, voters made history by electing Democrat Sarah McBride, the first openly transgender member of Congress.